benbalter/WP-Resume/readme.txt

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure settings via the Resume->Options menu

 = Use =

-1. Add sections via the Resume->Add Sections menu.
+WP Resume groups your resume content into sections.
 Common sections might be "Experience", "Education", or "Awards".

-2. Add organizations via the Resume->Add Organizations menu.
+Within each section, your positions are grouped by organizations.
 These are often places you've worked (e.g., Cogs, Inc.) or places you've studies (e.g., University U.).

-	Place the organization's location in the description field.
-3. Add positions via the Resume-Add Positions menu.
-	Your title (e.g., Widget Specialist) goes in the title field.
-	Put details in the content field (e.g., increased bottom line by 25%).
-	Put dates in the date fields (e.g., from: May 2005, to:August 2009).
-Neither is required.
-Your resume will be sorted by the end date.
-4. Repeat step #3 as needed for each position.
+Each position has a title (e.g., Widget Specialist), details (e.g., increased bottom line by 25%), and dates of service (e.g., from: May 2005, to:August 2009).
+Dates are not required, but the positions on your resume are sorted chronologically.

+1. Add content to your resume through the Resume->Add New Position panel in the WordPress administrative backend
+2. If you wish, add a title, contact information, and order your sections in the Resume->Options panel
+3. Create a new page as you would normally
+4. Add the text [wp_resume] to the page's body
+5. Your resume will now display on that page.

+Note: Although some styling is included by default, you can customize the layout by modifying your theme's stylesheet

 == Frequently Asked Questions ==